dean0x7d/pybinding/docs/tutorial/greens.rst

 Further reading
 ---------------

-For an additional example see the :ref:`magnetic-field-modifier` subsection of :doc:`fields` as well as the :ref:`Strain modifier <strain-modifier>` subsection of :doc:`strain`.
+For an additional examples see the :ref:`magnetic-field-modifier` subsection of :doc:`fields` as well as the :ref:`Strain modifier <strain-modifier>` subsection of :doc:`strain`.
 The reference page for :doc:`/api/greens` contains more information.